-- Conform Specifies that traffic conforming to the maximum committed rate (CIR) and committed burst size (BC) will be transmitted without any change to the DSCP service level. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
-(Range: 0-63) - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Exceed Specifies whether traffic that exceeds the committed maximum rate (CIR) but is within the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
-(Range: 0-63) - Prop Drops out of conformance traffic. - Violate Specifies whether the traffic that exceeds the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
-(Range: 0-63) - Prop Drops out of conformance traffic. - trTCM (Police Meter) Defines the committed information rate (CIR, or maximum throughput), peak information rate (PIR), and their associated burst sizes committed burst size (BC, or burst rate) and peak burst size (BP), and the action to take for traffic conforming to the maximum throughput, exceeding the maximum throughput but within the peak information rate, or exceeding the peak information rate.
+- Conform Specifies that traffic conforming to the committed information rate (CIR) and committed burst size (BC) will be transmitted without any change to the DSCP service level. - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Exceed Specifies whether traffic that exceeds the committed information rate (CIR) but is within the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
+(Range: 0-63) - Drop Drops out of conformance traffic. - Violate Specifies whether the traffic that exceeds the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
+(Range: 0-63) - Drop Drops out of conformance traffic. - trTCM (Police Meter) Defines the committed information rate (CIR, or maximum throughput), peak information rate (PIR), and their associated burst sizes committed burst size (BC, or burst rate) and peak burst size (BP), and the action to take for traffic conforming to the maximum throughput, exceeding the maximum throughput but within the peak information rate, or exceeding the peak information rate.
 In addition to the actions defined by this command to transmit, remark the DSCP service value, or drop a packet, the switch will also mark the two color bits used to set the drop precedence of a packet.